-The beauty and serenity of the shores along Cannon Beach has not gone unnoticed.
-Featured in Stephen Leatherman’s book, America’s Best Beaches, the margin of sand bordering Cannon Beach was rated Best Overall Beach in the state of Oregon.
-Author John Villani names Cannon Beach as one of America’s Best 100 Art Towns.
-National Geographic listed Cannon Beach as “one of the world’s 100 most beautiful places” in their June 2013 issue.
+The beauty of Cannon Beach has not gone unnoticed.
+Featured in Stephen Leatherman’s book, America’s Best Beaches, Cannon Beach was rated Best Overall Beach in the state of Oregon.
+It was named one of America’s Best 100 Art Towns by author John Villani and National Geographic listed Cannon Beach as “one of the world’s 100 most beautiful places” in their June 2013 issue.

 Cannon Beach Chamber of Commerce